 and cooperation of local governments.
 Contacts between national parliaments should become an important element of this process.
 They can be an important platform for the exchange of experience, joint interstate projects and coordination of policy in the Carpathian region.

-of parliamentarians of various parties and various substantive specialties, united by the idea of Carpathian cooperation.
-These teams, acting together, would create a natural "Carpathian Parliamentary Cooperation Network" and thus could become the basis of substantive cooperation on specific issues in the field of infrastructure, environment, economy or culture.
+These groups, working together, would form a natural "Carpathian Parliamentary Cooperation Network" and thus could become a basis for substantive cooperation on specific issues in the field of infrastructure, environment and economy.
+These groups, acting together, would create a natural "Carpathian Parliamentary Cooperation Network" and thus could become a basis for substantive cooperation on detailed issues in the field of infrastructure, environment, economy or culture.

 3. Local entrepreneurship linked to the common good should take priority over transnational investors.